Routing

 });

-You can also define parameters in the mask, which will be automatically passed to your callback:
+You can also define parameters in the mask, which are automatically passed to your callback:

 $router->addRoute('<lang cs|en>', function (string $lang) {